-Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied includes tax credit equity investment, local affordable housing funds, and State of California housing program funds.
+Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied

+Generally speaking, based on consistent historical trends for nearly all affordable housing projects, HOME and CDBG funds can be expected to leverage 3-30 times the amount of funding making up a project's capital development budget.
+The funding leveraged includes tax credit equity investment, local affordable housing funds, and State of California housing program funds.
 For public services, CDBG and ESG typically leverage, in aggregate, similar ratios.
 These leveraged operational funds include local government funds, private and foundation donated funds, federal CoC funds, and state ESG program funds, and significant new State funding initiatives that began in 2018.
 CDBG-funded fair housing and ADA retrofit projects tends to leverage less, in practice, and in some instances, CDBG is the sole source of funding.
 The funding application process utilized by the Commission requests applicants describe and quantify leveraged funding and the funding policies encourage leveraging by making it an evaluation criterion.
 Through the funding contract administration process, all awardees are required to rigorously document the amounts and sources of leveraged funds.